- To promote research and experimentation in science, technology, engineering, and mathematics (STEM) at the high school level.

 - To recognize the significance of research in human affairs and the importance of humane and ethical principles in the application of research results.

-- To search out talented youth and their teachers, recognize their accomplishments at symposia, and encourage their continued interest and participation in the sciences, mathematics, and engineering.
+- To search out talented youth and their teachers, recognize their accomplishments at symposia, and encourage their continued interest and participation in the sciences, technology, mathematics, and engineering.

 - To expand the horizons of research-oriented students by exposing them to opportunities in the academic, industrial, and governmental communities.

 - To increase the research and development capabilities of the future U.S. workforce.